gr2m/node-net-interceptor/README.md

 requestSocket[kRemote]; // response socket
 ```

-`kRemote` is a symbol that can be used to access the response sockent from the request socket when handling intercepted requests.
+`kRemote` is a symbol that can be used to access the response socket from the request socket when handling intercepted requests.

 ## How it works